Table of Contents[Hide][Show]

 The Bambini Menu is appropriately Italian, with spaghetti and meatballs and even more sophisticated fare such as fettucini Alfredo and penne with vodka sauce.
 For the less adventurous, there is a chicken cutlet with french fries, the closest thing to chicken fingers you’ll find at this upscale fine dining restaurant.

-Carmelo’s also is a pizzeria, but I’m from Chicago, which means I’m a pizza snob.
+Carmelo’s is also a pizzeria, but I’m from Chicago, which means I’m a pizza snob.
 So we didn’t try the pizza.

 Village Fish Market